AMB-0/RLND-Project1/README.md

 <br/>

-A summary of the implementation / solution of the current project can be found in the Report.md file.
+A summary of the implementation / solution of the current project can be found in the <a href="../docs/Report.md">Report.md</a> file.

 <br/>